-current monthly geomean-water quality standard = percent reduction water quality standard portion of this project.
+current monthly geomean-water quality standard = percent reduction water quality standard states that the Rock River was listed in 1994; however, the report states that it was first listed as impaired in 1992.

 This was not added to the Report because the EPA does not approve reductions, only daily loads.
 The percent reduction is merely an easily understood concept and was included in the Executive Summary.
 Based on your comment, this will be added to Section 3.6 of the Report.